Protect Yourself and families: Slow the Spread of COVID-19

 - Be generous.
 Don't hoard groceries and supplies.
 If you buy extra, consider donating them.

-- Express your gratitude for healthcare workers, mail carriers, truckers, grocery store employees, farm workers, caretakers, and other essential workers and service providers.
-There are many ways to do this.
-Post something on social media, join the #BlinkYourLight campaign, hang thank you signs in your windows, etc.
+- Kindness is also contagious.
+Express your gratitude for healthcare workers, mail carriers, truckers, grocery store employees, farm workers, caretakers, and other essential workers and service providers.

 Be sure to forward messages with correct information to friends and family.
 Check the source of your information to ensure it is credible.
-We cannot allow misinformation to go viral.
+Misinformation can cause harm to others by not providing factual and safe information.

 Participating in advocacy and donating where resources are needed will help your morale and those most in need.